PTFE Extruded Tubing

 Due to the lubricious nature of PTFE, it is popular for a variety of medical applications.
 PTFE Sub-Lite-Wall® is used for lining the ID’s of catheters as it allows for easier access through a tortuous pathway in the body.
 The material may be supplied etched on the OD in order to allow better bondability with other materials.
 PTFE can be manufactured in a variety of multi-lumen configurations, which can allow for additional passage ways within a medical device to pass wire guides, irrigation, steering cables and more.
 PTFE Sub-Lite-Wall® Heat Shrink improves the lubricity of wire guides over long lengths for use in endoscopy applications.
 Zeus is able to supply the heat shrink over customer-supplied wires.

-Learn more about our Optimized Tubing Solutions.
+Learn more about our Secondary and Value-Add services.